Skip to content

 Not everything in my journey has been aesthetic surgery.
 I was one of the founders of the Burn Centre of the University Hospital of Londrina, applying the experience I gained during my internship at the Andaraí Hospital in Rio de Janeiro.

-Treating severe burns is a completely different job from aesthetic plastic surgery, but it taught me valuable lessons: the importance of meticulous planning, the need to anticipate complications, the value of a well-trained team.
-These lessons shaped my approach to safety — even in procedures considered "simple".
+Treating severe burns is a very different field from aesthetic plastic surgery, but it taught me valuable lessons: the importance of meticulous planning, the need to anticipate complications, and the value of a well-trained team.
+These lessons shaped my approach to risk management — even in procedures considered less complex.

 I operate at the Hospital do Coração – Unidade Bela Suíça, in Brazil.
-It is a deliberate choice: I prefer the safety of a state-of-the-art hospital to the comfort of my own surgical centre.
+This is a deliberate choice: I prefer a hospital environment with appropriate support structure for elective plastic surgery.

 What this choice represents in practice: